-Since the beginning of the year, contractors have trimmed trees along more than 330 miles of distribution and transmission lines in the Met-Ed area as part of the more than $14.7 million vegetation management program for 2016, with an additional 2,270 miles expected to be completed by year end.
+Since the beginning of the year, contractors have trimmed trees along more than 481 miles of distribution and transmission lines in the Met-Ed area as part of an approximately $17 million vegetation management program for 2017, with an additional 2,700 miles expected to be completed by year end.

 "Tree trimming is one of the most important things we do every year to help maintain our electric system," said Ed Shuttleworth, regional president, Met-Ed.
-"The work we have done over the past several years has made a positive difference in reducing the number of tree-related outages.
-Our goal is to reduce outages and enhance service reliability even more by protecting our wires and other infrastructure from tree-related damage."
+"The vegetation management work we have done over the past several years continues to make a positive difference in reducing the number of outages our customers might experience due to tree-related damage."

-The vegetation management work is conducted by qualified contractors, including Aerial Solutions, Asplundh Tree Expert Company, Davey Tree Expert Company, Lewis Tree Service; Nelson Tree Service Inc., Rotor Blade, Treesmiths and York Tree Service Inc.
+The vegetation management work is conducted by certified forestry experts under the company's direction, including: Aerial Solutions, Asplundh Tree Expert Company, Davey Tree Expert Company, Lewis Tree Service, Nelson Tree Service Inc., Rotor Blade, Treesmiths and York Tree Service Inc.

 During the upcoming months, Met-Ed will be conducting tree trimming work in the following locations: Easton, Gettysburg, Hamburg, Hanover, Lebanon, Reading, Stroudsburg, York and surrounding areas, and Upper Bucks County.

 The work includes inspecting vegetation near the lines to ensure trees are pruned in a manner that helps preserve the health of the tree, while also maintaining safety near electric facilities.
 Trees that present a danger or are diseased also may be removed.